cobalthq/cobalt-product-public-docs/content/en/BestPractices/prevent-security-misconfig.md

 To prevent this:

 - Implement security automation to identify misconfigurations
+  - Use a DAST tool such as [OWASP Zap](https://www.zaproxy.org/) to identify vulnerabilities
 - Install updates and review your cloud security configurations on a regular basis

 ## Best Practices

-- Follow a security checklist to prevent common misconfigurations
+- Create and follow a security checklist
 - Use security design review and threat modeling in your development lifecycle
 - Perform a security check for each software layer before releasing it to the production environment
 - Scan the production environment with a security scanner